standard-software/WindowTabs/README.md

 ### Behavior Tab

-- **Tab position on left/right snap**: snapping a uniformly aligned group left or right (including x% snaps) realigns its tabs to that side.
+- **Tab placement on left/right snap**: snapping a uniformly aligned group left or right (including x% snaps) realigns its tabs to that side.
 "Don't change" is also available.
 - **Vertical tab direction**: choose "Up, or down when it would be off-screen" (default) or "Always down".
 - Configure hiding tabs for full-screen windows, while moving windows, and when tabs face downward.
-- Prevent moving tabbed windows by dragging their title bars, without disabling resizing.
-Some custom title bars may not be supported.
+- **Prevent moving windows and resizing them from the top**: stops a title-bar drag from moving the window, and the top edge from resizing it.
+The left, right and bottom edges resize as before.

 ![Settings Behavior](README_Image/SettingsBehavior.png)

 ### Shortcut Keys Tab

 - Configure keys for selecting tabs 1–9, switching to the next / previous tab, and adding a new tab.
-- Use Ctrl+1–9, Alt+1–9, or individual assignments for numbered tabs.
-Shortcuts are active only while working in a target window.
+Numbered tabs use Ctrl+1–9, Alt+1–9 or individual assignments, and are active only while working in a target window.

 ### Workspace Tab